Getting Started in Blackmagic Fusion

 The hotkeys for stepping forward and back on the Time Ruler are the inconveniently-located [ and ] (Someday maybe we'll standardize the playback controls for all video and film software).
 Holding Alt while pressing these keys will move the playhead to the previous or next keyframe of the currently selected tool(s), if any such keyframes exist.

 To set the Time Ruler ranges, the numeric fields at the left and right extremes are the easiest way.
-In this image, I have marked the Time Ruler Range with hollow white arrows, the Render and Playback Range with solid white arrows, and the current frame with red arrows:
+In this image, I have marked the Global Range with hollow white arrows, the Render and Playback Range with solid white arrows, and the current frame with red arrows:

 Next, you need a tool that will write the image to disk.
 For this we use the Saver, which is equivalent to Nuke's Write node.
 On the toolbar, it's the red "SV" button.